RikkuX491/SE-NYC-TEMPLATE-Phase-2/README.md

   new array, and then add new elements as well.
 When you're working with state, it's important to pass a _new_ array to the state setter function instead of mutating the original array.

+4. The `NewPetForm` component should have a prop named `addPet` that has the value of the `addPet` function.
+This prop should be destructured in the `NewPetForm` component as well.

+5. In the `NewPetForm` component in `Pet.js`, in the `handleSubmit` function, call the `addPet` function and pass in `newPet` as an argument to the `addPet` function.

 ## Using Forms